-81 Meaning of voter for general meeting [SM, s 83]
+91 Meaning of voter for general meeting [SM, s 101]

-- (1) A voter for a general meeting of the body corporate is an individual- - (a) whose name is entered on the body corporate's roll as- - (i) the owner of a lot; or - (ii) the representative of the owner of a lot; or - (b) who is the nominee of a corporation whose name is entered on the body corporate's roll as the representative of the owner of a lot; or - (c) who is a corporate owner nominee; or - (d) who is a subsidiary scheme representative. - (2) For subsection (1)(a)(ii) and (b), a person is the representative of the owner of a lot if- - (a) the person is a guardian, trustee, receiver or other representative of the owner of the lot, and is authorised to act on the owner's behalf; or - (b) the person- - (i) is acting under the authority of a power of attorney given to the person by the owner of the lot; and
+- (1) A voter for a general meeting of the body corporate is an individual- - (a) whose name is entered on the body corporate's roll as- - (i) the owner of a lot; or - (ii) the representative of the owner of a lot; or - (iii) a corporate owner nominee; or - (iv) a subsidiary scheme representative; or - (b) who is the nominee of a corporation whose name is entered on the body corporate's roll as the representative of the owner of a lot. - (2) For subsection (1)(a)(ii) and (b), a person is the representative of the owner of a lot if- - (a) the person is a guardian, trustee, receiver or other representative of the owner of the lot, and is authorised to act on the owner's behalf; or - (b) the person- - (i) is acting under the authority of a power of attorney given to the person by the owner of the lot; and - (ii) is not the original owner, except if the power of attorney is given under section 211 or 219 of the Act; and - (iii) is not the body corporate manager, a service contractor or a letting agent. - (3) For subsection (2)(b), a person may only act as the owner's representative in relation to more than 1 lot if- - (a) the owner of each lot is the same person; or - (b) for each lot-the representative is a family member of the owner of the lot; or

-- (ii) is not the original owner, except if the power of attorney is given under section 211 or 219 of the Act; and - (iii) is not the body corporate manager, a service contractor or a letting agent. - (3) However, a person may be treated as the owner's representative only if the person- - (a) gives the secretary a copy of the instrument under which the person derives the representative capacity or otherwise satisfies the secretary of the person's representative capacity; and - (b) advises the secretary of the person's residential or business address, and address for service (if different from the residential or business address). - (4) The owner of a lot may revoke the authorisation of a person acting as the owner's representative by written notice of revocation given to the secretary. - (5) For subsection (1)(b) or (c), a person is taken to be the nominee of a corporation or corporate owner (the nominating entity) only if the nominating entity gives the secretary written notice of nomination, stating- - (a) the name of the nominee; or - (b) the names of 2 nominees, 1 of whom is to act in the absence of the other. - (6) The notice of nomination must- - (a) be given- - (i) under the seal of the nominating entity or in another way permitted under the Corporations Act, section 127; or - (ii) by a person acting under the authority of a power of attorney from the nominating entity, a copy of whose power of attorney is also given to the secretary; and
+- (c) the power of attorney is given under section 211 or 219 of the Act. - (4) Also, a person may be treated as the owner's representative only if the person- - (a) gives the secretary a copy of the instrument under which the person derives the representative capacity or otherwise satisfies the secretary of the person's representative capacity; and - (b) advises the secretary of the person's residential or business address, and address for service, if different from the residential or business address. - (5) The owner of a lot may revoke the authorisation of a person acting as the owner's representative by written notice of revocation given to the secretary. - (6) For subsection (1)(a)(iii) or (b), a person is taken to be the nominee of a corporation or corporate owner (the nominating entity) only if the nominating entity gives the secretary written notice of nomination stating- - (a) the name of the nominee; or - (b) the names of 2 nominees, 1 of whom is to act in the absence of the other. - (7) The notice of nomination must- - (a) be given- - (i) under the seal of the nominating entity or in another way permitted under the Corporations Act, section 127; or - (ii) by a person acting under the authority of a power of attorney from the nominating entity, a copy of whose power of attorney is also given to the secretary; and - (b) advise the residential or business address, and address for service, if different from the residential or business address, of each nominee.

-- (b) advise the residential or business address, and address for service (if different from the residential or business address), of each nominee. - (7) A nominating entity may change a nomination mentioned in subsection (5) by giving the secretary written notice of a new nomination, in a way mentioned in subsection (6), stating the name and address of the new nominee or the new alternative nominees.
+(8) A nominating entity may change a nomination mentioned in subsection (6) by giving the secretary written notice of a new nomination, in a way mentioned in subsection (7), stating the name and address of the new nominee or the new alternative nominees.

-Displacement or disentitlement of right to vote [SM, s 84]
+92 Displacement or disentitlement of right to vote [SM, s 102]